NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 plt.show()
 ```

 Each diffraction order corresponds to a single angle.
 In the figure below, this angle is represented by the *lower* boundary of each labeled region.
-For example, the m=0 order has a diffraction angle of 0 degrees at all wavelengths.
+For example, the m=0 order has a diffraction angle of 0° at all wavelengths.
 The representation of the diffraction orders as finite angular regions is an artifact of matplotlib's [pcolormesh](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.pcolormesh.html) routine.
 Note that only the positive diffraction orders are shown as these are equivalent to the negative orders due to the symmetry of the source and the structure.

 The transmittance of each diffraction order should ideally be a constant.
 The slight wavelength dependence shown in the figure is a numerical artifact which can be mitigated by (1) increasing the resolution or (2) time-stepping for a longer duration to ensure that the fields have sufficiently decayed away.